-The performance included in the key figures is the net performance over the reporting period of the Sub-fund after deduction of costs.
-The report on the executed investment policy as described below, is based on the gross performance over the reporting period of the Sub-fund before deduction of costs.
+The performance included in the key figures is the net performance over the reporting period of the Fund after deduction of costs.
+The report on the executed investment policy as described below, is based on the gross performance over the reporting period of the Fund before deduction of costs.